Turkish people: Turkish dialects

 The Iraqi Turkish dialects have similarities with certain Southeastern Anatolian dialects around the region of Urfa and Diyarbakır.
 Some linguists have described the Iraqi Turkish dialects as an "Anatolian" or an "Eastern Anatolian dialect".
 Historically, Iraqi Turkish was influenced by Ottoman Turkish and neighboring Azerbaijani Turkic.
 However, Istanbul Turkish is now a prestige language which exerts a profound influence on their dialects.
-The syntax in Iraqi Turkish therefore differs sharply from neighboring Irano-Turkic varieties, and shares characteristics which are similar with Turkish dialects in Turkey.
+The syntax in Iraqi Turkish therefore differs sharply from neighboring Irano-Turkic varieties, and shares characteristics which are similar to Turkish dialects in Turkey.
 Collectively, the Iraqi Turkish dialects also show similarities with Cypriot Turkish and Balkan Turkish regarding modality.
 The written language of the Iraqi Turkmen is based on Istanbul Turkish using the modern Turkish alphabet.

 The Meskhetian Turkish dialect was originally spoken in Georgia until the Turkish Meskhetian community were forcefully deported and then dispersed throughout Turkey, Russia, Central Asia, Azerbaijan, Ukraine, and the United States.
 They speak an Eastern Anatolian dialect of Turkish, which hails from the regions of Kars, Ardahan, and Artvin.
 The Meskhetian Turkish dialect has also borrowed from other languages (including Azerbaijani, Georgian, Kazakh, Kyrgyz, Russian, and Uzbek), which the Meskhetian Turks have been in contact with during the Russian and Soviet rule.

 The Syrian Turkish dialects are spoken throughout the country.
 In Aleppo, Tell Abyad, Raqqa and Bayırbucak they speak Southeastern Anatolian dialects (comparable to Kilis, Antep, Urfa, Hatay and Yayladağı).
 In Damascus they speak Turkish language with a Yörük dialect.
 Currently, Turkish is the third most widely used language in Syria (after Arabic and Kurdish).